Kathy Maister's Start Cooking

 Stabilize your cutting board:

 It can be very dangerous if your cutting board slides around the counter while you are trying to slice something.
 To stop a slippery board, wet a paper towel and squeeze out the excess moisture.
 Spread the paper towel out on the countertop and lay your cutting board on top of it.
-This will stabilize the cutting board.

-To cut the Napa (Chinese) cabbage, cut the bottom off and then just peel away the cabbage leaves or leave it whole and slice it into shreds.
+To cut the Napa (Chinese cabbage), cut the bottom off and then just peel away the cabbage leaves or leave it whole and slice it into shreds.

 The Green, Savoy and red cabbage are a different story.
 When you cut these round, heavy, firm, dense heads of cabbage, you will discover a very thick core that needs to be removed.